askaFed/gitbooks-summary-generator/README.md

 ### Rules

-All directories containing markdown files is shown as a sections in summary file.
+All directories containing markdown files are shown as sections in a summary file.

-All markdown files is shown as a normal link within its parent section.
+All markdown files are shown as normal links within theirs parent sections.

-All not-markdown files and directories which doesn't contain any markdown file are ignored.
+All not-markdown files and directories which don't contain any markdown file are ignored.

 ### Example
 Example of directory tree:

 ![use](./img/tree.png)

-Generated output file is placed in project's root directory:
+Generated output file is placed in the project's root directory:

     # Summary